Ivy (Ivy Quainoo album)

 Ivy is the debut studio album by German singer Ivy Quainoo.
-Released by Warner Music on 2 March 2012 in German-speaking Europe following her win of the first series of The Voice of Germany, it features production by Marek Pompetzki, Paul NZA, Cecil Remmler, Ivo Moring, Thorsten Brötzmann, and Hoss Power.
-It charted in Austria, Germany and Switzerland, reaching the top 10 of both the German and the Swiss Albums Charts.
-Ivy spawned the singles "Do You Like What You See", "You Got Me" and "Who You Are".
+It was released by Warner Music on 2 March 2012 in German-speaking Europe following her win of the first series of The Voice of Germany.
+The album was chiefly produced by Marek Pompetzki, Paul NZA, Cecil Remmler as well as André "Brix" Buchmann and Mathias Ramson, with additional contribution from Ivo Moring, Thorsten Brötzmann, and Roland Spremberg.
+The BossHoss, Mousse T., and Stanfour are credited as guest vocalists.